mowoe/bachelorthesis/README.md

 This repository holds the accompanying code for my (upcoming) bachelor thesis.

+> [!IMPORTANT]
-The thesis can be divided into four distinct experiments which are all based on each other.
+> The thesis can be divided into four distinct experiments which are all based on each other.
 Experiment 1 is seperate, all the other ones are divided into multiple notebooks, which all contain some documentation about what they do.
 Only the first experiment is explained in detail in this readme.

 ## Experiment 1